twsla

 -t, --timeRange string Time range

-ai Command
+ai command

 AI-powered log analysis

-Using environment variable for API key.
+Using environment variables for API keys:

 GOOGLE_API_KEY : gemini